Grainfield, Kansas

-Grainfield is a city in Gove County, Kansas, United States.
+Grainfield is a city in northern Gove County, Kansas, United States.
 As of the 2020 census, the population of the city was 322.

 History

-Grainfield had its start in the year 1879 by the building of the railroad through that territory.
+Grainfield got its start in the year 1879 following construction of the railroad through that territory.
 It was named for the wheat fields in the vicinity.

-The first post office in Grainfield was established in May, 1879.
+The first post office in Grainfield was established in May 1879.

 The Grainfield Opera House is listed on the National Register of Historic Places.